bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 end
 ```

 As is shown in comments for the default Rakefile, you can add your own [automations](/docs/automations) directly inside of Rake tasks.
-In the provided example, you can see that a `site` object is available, and within an `automation` block you can call Thor actions just like in standard automation scripts:
+In the provided example, you can see that a `site` object is available, and within an `automation` block you can call Thor actions like standard automation scripts:

 ```ruby
 task :my_task => :environment do